MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 There are three sources of extended type data in PowerShell sessions.

-- The type data defined by PowerShell and is loaded automatically into every PowerShell session.
+- Extended type data is defined by PowerShell and loaded automatically into every PowerShell session.
 Beginning with PowerShell 6, this information is compiled into PowerShell and is no longer shipped in a `Types.ps1xml` file.

 - The `Types.ps1xml` files that modules export are loaded when the module is imported into the current session.